roadrunner-server/roadrunner-docs/docs/en/customization/plugin.md

 }
 ```

-You can register your plugin by creating a custom version of `main.go` file and [building it](build.md).

 ## Dependencies

-You can access other RoadRunner plugins by requesting dependencies in your `Init` method.
-All dependencies should be
+You can access other plugins by requesting dependencies in your `Init` method.
+All dependencies should be represented as
-represented as interfaces,
-and a plugin implementing this interface should be registered in the RR's container - Endure.
+interfaces, and a plugin implementing this interface should be registered in the RR's container - Endure.

 ```go
 package custom